Rheumatoid arthritis treatment

 Which medications are used to treat rheumatoid arthritis?

-As part of your rheumatoid arthritis treatment your doctor will probably prescribe a nonsteroidal anti-inflammatory drug (NSAID), for example ibuprofen.
+As part of your rheumatoid arthritis treatment your doctor will probably recommend a nonsteroidal anti-inflammatory drug (NSAID), for example ibuprofen.
 These medications reduce pain and inflammation.

 Most people with rheumatoid arthritis require a prescription NSAID as they may offer longer lasting results and require fewer doses throughout the day.
 There are many prescription NSAIDs to choose from.